lelsheri/system-v10/erpnext/docs/user/manual/en/non_profit/Membership/member.md

 The Member doctype allows you to record the Member details for a **Membership**.

-Members are simply contacts in your ERPNext database with one or more memberships.
+Members are simply contacts in your Revalue ERP database with one or more memberships.
 The contact may be an individual, a household, an organisation, or some other contact sub-type, but it is always a contact to which a membership is applied.

 To create new Member go to: